Quozul/quozul.dev/src/posts/2024-03-31_a-step-by-step-guide-to-install-arch-with-luks.md

 Before partitioning the disks, you can follow the [Installation guide](https://wiki.archlinux.org/title/Installation_guide){target="_blank"} up to step [Installation guide#Partition the disks](https://wiki.archlinux.org/title/Installation_guide#Partition_the_disks){target="_blank"} to set up keyboard layout and whatnot.
 The only thing I used from those extra steps is the command `loadkeys fr` since I'm using an AZERTY keyboard layout but you may find something useful, like WI-FI or internet setup.

-First, we need to check the dis k we want to be using for our Arch install.
+First, we need to check the disk we want to be using for our Arch install.
 We can do this using the `lsblk`.
 In my case, I'll be using the disk `/dev/sda` since I'm redoing it in a virtual machine for this guide.

 ```bash
 root@archiso ~ # lsblk